Message to Thyatira

 “It is more likely that the bed refers to death and hell—the ultimate resting place for those who refuse to repent.”
 (MacArthur, 102)

-She will take those who commit adultery with her to their judgement, also.
+She will take them that commit adultery with her into great tribulation.

-They are going with her into great tribulation here meaning great pain or difficulty.
+The great tribulation here means great pain or difficulty.

-What is the cure? unless they repent of her deeds
+What is the cure?
+Repent of their deeds

 Command (Easley, 41)